Cyrhades/youpi-exercice/README.md

 Copy all assets to /dist, then auto update the browser when a change is made in /src

+> gulp watch-md

+Allow to visualize Markdown to HTML render, works with HMR Currently only works on md_visualize/src/README.md

 ## Technologies utilisées
 ### Packages